zalando/zalando.github.io/docs/using/licensing.md

 Code which does not include a license or have to clear ownership cannot be used at Zalando.

-As per standard copyright law, any code wich is not explicitedly licensed, is the property of the author and cannot be used without permission.
+As per standard copyright law, any code which is not explicitly licensed, is the property of the author and cannot be used without permission.

 However if you wish to use a library which have no license, first of all check with the author to see if the license is simple not distributed with the source code.
 If the project author has not included a license open a pull request and suggest a license such as MIT.